Advanced Standing Admissions

 - Minimum GPA of 3.5 in all social work courses

 Acceptance into the advanced standing program is not guaranteed.
-Admission is competitive, and the Virtual Academic Center only accepts a limited number of advanced standing students.
+Admission is competitive, and the MSW@USC only accepts a limited number of advanced standing students.